Stev2520/FWD-project-landing-page/README.md

 ## Installation

-Do one of the following:git a
+Do one of the following:
 + Download ZIP file containing the ptoject and unzip it
 + clone this repository